 Improved Cross-Business Understanding

 Peer reviews do more than just support better performance management for individual employees.
 They can also help build a stronger business overall by improving understanding of what each position does.
 For instance, suppose you have a team where each member does something slightly different.
 A peer review would allow all the team members to become more familiar with individual member responsibilities and day-to-day tasks.
-Now, expand that beyond the single team to the department level, and you begin to see how peer reviews can be used to create a more cohesive business.
+Now, expand that beyond the single team to the department level, and you will begin to see how peer reviews can be used to create a more cohesive business.

 Rules of the Road

 While peer reviews can be invaluable tools to help build stronger teams and even improve overall business cohesion, it’s not all rainbows and cotton candy.
 When not implemented properly, these reviews can encourage negative behavior.
 For instance, if reviews are anonymous, then employees may use them as a way to act on grudges or for disgruntled workers to sow discord.
 To prevent those issues, you need to lay down some ground rules and ensure that they’re followed in each instance.

 While anonymous reviews can sometimes be harmful, it’s important to realize that team members are unlikely to share accurate negative information if that feedback is not anonymous.
 They could fear retribution or be perceived as not a team player.
-You can choose to make your peer reviews anonymous however, there’s wisdom in also making these reviews public (within the system of course) so you don’t get slanted reviews that people are not willing to stand behind.
+You can choose to make your peer reviews anonymous however, there’s wisdom in also making these reviews public (within the system, of course) so you don’t get slanted reviews that people are not willing to stand behind.

 All reviews need to be constructive, even if they include negative information.
 Any review submitted that is purely critical or that is destructive should be deleted.
 Insist on constructive, professional feedback designed to help employees improve and grow rather than tearing them down or ganging up on them.